 FAQ

-Marsala is a fortified wine from Sicily, Italy.
+- What is Marsala?
+It's a fortified wine from Sicily, Italy.
 It is made by adding distilled spirits (usually grape brandy) to wine, which increases its alcohol content and enhances its flavor.

 Yes, chicken stock works well and can make the sauce a bit lighter in flavor.
 Beef stock provides a deeper, richer taste.